CHILDREN WITH EMOTIONAL DISTURBANCES

 Outpatient Counseling

-Outpatient Therapy and Counseling for Children and Families includes therapy or counseling designed to help improve daily life functioning and relationships.
-Outpatient Counseling is typically provided in a clinic setting, on a regularly scheduled basis, and may be provided one-to-one or in groups.
+Outpatient therapy and counseling for children and families help improve daily life and relationships.
+Appointments typically take place in a clinic on a regular schedule and can be one-on-one or in groups.

 Children’s Department